ultimateai/Blog/README.md

 - Navigate to the blog directory in your terminal and run `bundle install` to install the dependencies.
 - If Bundler is not installed yet, you can do so by running `gem install bundler`.
+- Ruby 3+ users must install the deprecated `webrick` gem with `bundle add webrick`
 - Run `jekyll serve` to start the Jekyll server.
 - The project will be served on [http://localhost:4000/](http://localhost:4000/)

 ---